dhadka/invoke-action/README.md

 ## Limitations

-This action can and will run any `pre:` and `post:` steps defined by the action, but it does not evaluate the `pre-if:` and `post-if:` conditions.
+1. This action can and will run any `pre:` and `post:` steps defined by the action, but it does not evaluate the `pre-if:` and
+   `post-if:` conditions.
 The only supported condition is `success()` and will fail otherwise.
+While we could read these conditional expressions, the runner does not have enough information to evaluate them (for example, `failure()` would require access to the current job status).

-Sandboxing currently only works on Linux.
+2. Sandboxing currently only works on Linux.